tetratelabs/tetrate-service-express-sandbox/README.md

 - all the generated outputs will be provided under `./outputs` folder
 - output kubeconfig files for all the created aks clusters in format of: $cluster_name-kubeconfig
-- output IP address and private key for the jumpbox (ssh username: tsbadmin), using shell scripts login to the jumpbox, for example to reach gcp jumpbox just run the script `ssh-to-gcp-jumpbox.sh`
+- output IP address and private key for the jumpbox (ssh username: tetrate-admin), using shell scripts login to the jumpbox, for example to reach gcp jumpbox just run the script `ssh-to-gcp-jumpbox.sh`

 ### Application Scenarios and Use Cases